 Am I eligible to receive federal or state grant assistance?

-No. Students in the professional health program have already earned a Bachelor's degree.
+No. Students in the professional health, preparatory coursework and post-bacc programs have already earned a Bachelor's degree.
 Once a student has received a Bachelor's degree, they are no longer eligible to receive federal or state grant assistance.

 How much aid will a student typically receive in the Professional Health Program?